-Ticket Price: General admission for the Paranormal Penitentiary is $20.
+Ticket Price: General admission for Escape From Blood Prison is $20.

-By day, the Ohio State Reformatory — key setting for the film “The Shawshank Redemption” — features historical and ghost tours.
-As Halloween approaches, the reformatory is transformed by night into the Paranormal Penitentiary, a fortified monster containment facility where visitors can join the ranks of the “Slayers of the Damned” to battle escaped evil in abandoned cells and shaded stairwells.
+By day, the Ohio State Reformatory — a key setting for the film “The Shawshank Redemption” — features historical and ghost tours.
+As Halloween approaches, the reformatory is transformed by night into the Blood Prison, a terrifying facility run by crazed inmates.
+Only the brave — and resourceful — will manage to escape.

 14. Blood Manor